pingcap/tidb/docs/design/2020-09-28-cluster-read-only-mode.md

 #### How to identify committing transactions & held locks

-As described above, enabling attempts should be blocked when there are committing transactions or held write locks.
+As described above, enabling attempts should be blocked waiting when there are committing transactions or held write locks.

 It is relatively easy to check held locks, since locks are synchronized by DDL jobs, and we can check the held locks at the same TiDB server and the same session where the read only mode is turned on.